wooit/FetchingDataFromLeague/README.md

 ***
 How to get a valid API key
 * [Official Documentation](https://developer.riotgames.com/docs/portal)
-* You must login with your Riot Games account by clicking on the button in the top right corner.  [](https://developer.riotgames.com/)
+* You must log in with your Riot Games account by clicking on the button in the top right corner.  [](https://developer.riotgames.com/)
 * Create one if you don't already have one.
 * Once you are logged in, you will be provided an API key that you must copy and paste in the appropriate variable in .env file (VUE_APP_API_LEAGUE_OF_LEGENDS_KEY)
 * This API key is just a Development key.
 It has to be regenerated every 24 hours.
 Requests are also limited to 20 requests every second or 100 requests every 2 minutes